• Home

 For serving

-• Place whole lettuce leaf on a plate, top with lettuce, falafel, onions, tomatoes, tzatziki, and hummus.
+• Place pita on a plate, and top with lettuce, falafel, onions, tomatoes, tzatziki, and hummus.
 Serve immediately

 Nutrition